-IMPORTANT: We are program capacity and are accepting waitlist applications.
-Please reach out to your program coordinator or email us at elccsupport@metisnation.org
+IMPORTANT: We are at program capacity and are accepting waitlist applications.
+Please follow the application link to apply to the waitlist.
+For support, please reach out to your family support administrator or email us at ELCCsupport@metisnation.org

 Elgibility Criteria: